 Both brands are offering outstanding warranties of 5 or 7 years from the date of purchase or the date of manufacturing.
 The customer care service is also excellent.
 You can easily resolve any warranty related problems.

 Arai helmets are better than Shoei helmets when it comes to fitness.
 Aria helmets can accommodate various head shapes and also offers different size pads as well as liners for making some more adjustments.

 There is no comparison of the Shoei helmet with anyone when it comes to comfort.
 Shoei helmets are extraordinarily comfortable.
 These helmets have highly comfortable liners.

 The face shield of the Arai helmet is highly frustrated and it is extremely difficult to use it occasionally.
 Only professional people can handle it properly. on the other hand, the Shoei helmets were the first ones that had introduced ventilation system in the helmets and all the full-face helmets manufacturers have copied its design.
 They are perfect in the face shield mechanism.

 Arai is highly conservative in its design with extraordinary emphasis on just integrity and shell safety and lack of other features like modular design and drop-down visor.
 On the other hand, the Shoei brand is highly modern in its design and highly innovative in its features.

-When it comes to reliability then there is no helmet better than Shoei helmet.
-Rarely, people claim the warranty of Shoei helmets as you don’t have to face any issue while using this helmet.
+When it comes to reliability then there is no helmet better than the Shoei helmet.
+Rarely, people claim the warranty of Shoei helmets as you don’t have to face any issues while using this helmet.
 I would just say the reliability of the Shoei helmet is exceptional.